 Early History of the Ealdardyse family

-Another 126 words (9 lines of text) covering the years 1296, 1413, 1607, 1612 and are included under the topic Early Ealdardyse History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Ealdardyse research.
+Another 82 words (6 lines of text) covering the years 1296, 1413, 1607, 1612 and are included under the topic Early Ealdardyse History in all our PDF Extended History products and printed products wherever possible.